Position

 1. Frederick Health

 Frederick Health offers competitive salaries for Specimen Processors.
-They operate in Frederick, Maryland, providing a range of healthcare services.
-Their focus on patient care makes it a great place to work.
+They have facilities in Frederick, Maryland, and surrounding areas.
+Frederick Health focuses on patient care and offers a supportive work environment.

 2. UPMC